thedoggwalker/cryptocorrelations/README.md

 # cryptocorrelations
-Uses Yahoo Finance's API to pull correlations
+Uses Yahoo Finance's API to pull correlations and create a correlation matrix